 All nutrients are important, but these six play a key role in your baby’s growth and development during pregnancy:

 What is folic acid?

 Folic acid is a B vitamin that every cell in your body needs for healthy growth and development.
-If you take it before and during early pregnancy, it can help prevent birth defects of the brain and spine called neural tube defects (also called NTDs).
-Some studies show that taking folic acid also may help prevent heart defects and birth defects in your baby’s mouth called cleft lip and palate.
+Taking folic acid before and during early pregnancy can help prevent birth defects of the brain and spine called neural tube defects (also called NTDs).
+Some studies show that taking folic acid may help prevent heart defects and birth defects in your baby’s mouth (called cleft lip and palate).

 What is iron?

 Iron is a mineral.
 Your body uses iron to make hemoglobin, a protein that helps carry oxygen from your lungs to the rest of your body.
 You need twice as much iron during pregnancy than you did before pregnancy.
-When you’re pregnant, your body needs this iron to make more blood so it can carry oxygen to your baby.
+Your body needs this iron to make more blood so it can carry oxygen to your baby.
 Your baby needs iron to make his own blood.